Jean Metzinger: Early life

 In 1906 Metzinger exhibited at the Salon des Indépendants.
 Once again he was elected member of the hanging committee, with Matisse, Signac and others.
 Again with the Fauves and associated artists, Metzinger exhibited at the 1906 Salon d'Automne, Paris.
 He exhibited six works at the 1907 Salon des Indépendants, followed by the presentation of two works at the 1907 Salon d'Automne.

 In 1906 Metzinger met Albert Gleizes at the Salon des Indépendants, and visited his studio in Courbevoie several days later.
 In 1907, at Max Jacob's room, Metzinger met Guillaume Krotowsky, who already signed his works Guillaume Apollinaire.
 In 1908 a poem by Metzinger, Parole sur la lune, was published in Guillaume Apollinaire's La Poésie Symboliste.

+After a brief period aligned with a small circle of Fauve artists from 1905 to 1907, experimenting with a bold chromatic palette and dynamic brushwork, he produced an intensely expressionistic brand of proto-Cubism from 1907 to 1908, which, by 1909, crystallized into a fully articulated Cubist vision.
+It was Metzinger who first pronounced the dynamic pictorial and theoretical underpinnings of Cubism—the notion that artists could physically move around their subject, capturing temporally successive viewpoints and synthesizing them into a single, multifaceted total image.

+Metzinger developed the concept of mobile perspective in 1909 and 1910, while further elaborating on the principle in 1911 and culminating in 1912.
+Central to this theory was the notion that classical perspective was insufficient to represent the true nature of reality.
+Instead, Metzinger sought to capture multiple dimensions simultaneously, not merely depicting physical space but also invoking an additional, unseen fourth dimension—a reflection or apparition of the internal attributes of consciousness, the spirit, and the imperceptible forces shaping perception.

 From 21 December 1908 to 15 January 1909, Metzinger exhibited at the gallery of Wilhelm Uhde, rue Notre-Dame-des-Champs (Paris) with Georges Braque, Sonia Delaunay, André Derain, Raoul Dufy, Auguste Herbin, Jules Pascin and Pablo Picasso.

 1908 continued with the Salon de la Toison d'Or, Moscow.
 Metzinger exhibited five paintings with Braque, Derain, van Dongen, Friesz, Manguin, Marquet, Matisse, Puy, Valtat and others.
-At the 1909 Salon d’Automne Metzinger exhibited alongside Constantin Brâncuși, Henri Le Fauconnier and Fernand Léger.
+At the 1909 Salon d'Automne, Metzinger exhibited alongside Constantin Brâncuși, Henri Le Fauconnier and Fernand Léger.

 Jean Metzinger married Lucie Soubiron in Paris on 30 December of the same year.